openpaperwork/libpillowfight/README.md

 Note that it converts the images to grayscale first.

-It accepts a parameter 'tolerance': For each pixel, the difference with the corresponding pixel is computed.
-If it difference is between 0 and 'tolerance', it is ignored (pixels are considered equal).
+It accepts a parameter 'tolerance': For each pixel, the difference with the corresponding pixel from the other image is computed.
+If the difference is between 0 and 'tolerance', it is ignored (pixels are considered equal).

 | Input | Input2 | Output |
 | ----- | ------ | ------ |